 TAKE ACTION: Join RSPCA South Australia’s Animal Welfare Advocate Rebekah Eyers at a rally calling for a ban on duck hunting this Saturday at 10.30am on the steps of Parliament House.

-In South Australia, it is currently legal for hunters to shoot and maim ducks during a designated season.
+In South Australia, it is currently legal for hunters to shoot and maim ducks during a designated season – this year’s season will run from 18 February to 25 June, extending to 13 August for the shooting of quail.
 RSPCA South Australia’s position is there can be no justification for killing and injuring ducks purely for ‘sport’.

 Birds who are wounded often suffer a slow death as they are either unable to feed or escape from predators.